Willy-JL/Soundy/README.md

 <img align="right" src=".github/images/TrayIcon.png">

 ## Always at arm's reach
 By default Soundy will hide after a few seconds without detecting media, but fear not, as its tray icon is always there for you.
+Here you have a link to the releases section, where you can update Soundy, and a handy settings shortcut.

 <br />